stefanxz/SorterRobot/README.md

 ## Introduction

-This repository hosts the collaborative university project for the CBL Embedded Systems course.
-It involves a sorting robot and an RC car designed to simulate an airport baggage handling system, utilizing a Raspberry Pi and Arduino Uno to handle respective tasks.
+This repository involves a sorting robot and an RC car designed to simulate an airport baggage handling system, utilizing a Raspberry Pi and Arduino Uno to handle respective tasks.

 ## Team Members